Kite Boarding in Victoria and on Southern Vancouver Island

 Instruction

-Two local companies (see above) for kiting instruction both operate from Nitinaht Lake.
+As I mentioned earlier, David at DKP is the only business locally who is providing instruction.
+Two other options for south island kiting instruction both operate from Nitinaht Lake.
 A word of caution that access to the Nitinaht River Provincial Park and Nitinaht Lake is by active logging roads.
 It is highly likely you will encounter a loaded logging truck en route.
 Logging trucks have the right of way and drivers should use caution and yield to logging trucks.
 And because of the remoteness of getting to the park, we recommend you carry a backroads map with you.
 Cellular service is not reliable in the area so you are best to be prepared with an old-fashioned map.

 Equipment